Ada-Developers-Academy/core-projects/full-stack-inspiration-board/submit.md

 ### !challenge
 * type: short-answer
 * id: fcb1a95e
-* title: Heroku URL for Back-end
+* title: Deployed URL for Back-end
 * points: 1
 * topics: js, react
 ##### !question

-If your team's back-end layer was deployed on Heroku, please share the URL to your team's deployed API.
+If your team's back-end layer was deployed, please share the URL to your team's deployed API.

 If this repo wasn't deployed, please enter "N/A" or "Not Applicable."